 Dear Friends,

-Thank you again for your support and prayers.
-It is so appreciated.
+Thank you for your continued support and prayers they are much appreciated.

 Every blessing,